TOMToolkit/tom_base/docs/common/permissions.rst

 When creating a Target programmatically, the ``permissions`` field can be set to a member of the ``BaseTarget.Permissions`` tuple corresponding to the desired mode.
-Note that ``PRIVATE`` targets created this way will need to have group or user permissions assigned manually.
+Note that ``PRIVATE`` targets created this way will need to have additional group or user permissions assigned manually.

 First Mode -- Permissions on Targets and Observation Records